 When these tracks don’t go over quite as well, it’s for a lack of successful variations.
 “Sight” is similar to other tracks in its one-dimensional structure—however, instead of offering an interesting change in timbre or rhythm, this track (and a few other lackluster cuts like “Body” and “Ascent”) doesn’t offer any sort of twist or differentiation throughout its runtime.
 Thankfully, Emptyset end the record on one of the strongest.
 “Dissolve” incorporates chaos in a way that’s all but missed on many of the earlier tracks.
 Its subtle groove is slowly overtaken by rushes of noise until the ending becomes completely overpowering, a dramatic and chilling closer.

 Fans of Emptyset’s earlier music might take issue with the lack of heavy-hitting tracks and head-nodding drum loops.
 The beats here are often buried, and even when they do come, they’re more meditative than they are forceful.
 There’s a lot of music being made in a similar camp as Emptyset’s, and the group sets itself apart by focusing not on danceable qualities, but mesmerizing ones.
 Their subtle approach is easy to gloss over and push aside in favor of more immediate music.
-Emptyset’s unique style of composition and performance is both their greatest strength and their fatal flaw—while the duo can bring a handful of great tracks, sometimes they get lost in their own mystique. –Connor Lockie
+Emptyset’s unique style of composition and performance is both their greatest strength and their fatal flaw—while the duo can bring a handful of great tracks, sometimes they get lost in their own mystique. –Audrey Lockie